ApiLogicServer/Docs/docs/Tutorial.md

 After creation, you must establish your Python environment:

 * This is already complete for Codespace users
-* Other users - please  see [Quick Start > Express Install](https://valhuber.github.io/ApiLogicServer/IDE-Execute/), which explains how to (note different instructions depending on your environment.
+* Other users - please  see [Quick Start > Express Install](https://valhuber.github.io/ApiLogicServer/IDE-Execute/).
+Note there are different instructions, depending on how your install / IDE.

 &nbsp;&nbsp;